This blog may contain affiliate links. Read our disclosure policy for more info.

-Groves Arm Jetty is located at Momorangi Bay, a short 2-minute drive from Aussie Bay Campsite.
+Momorangi Bay, is slightly further up the highway, only a few minutes.
 It’s a well-known local fishing spot, and every day of the week, you’re sure to see keen fishermen on the small jetty.
-If you want to try fishing for yourself – you can expect to catch kawhai, snapper, and even large stingray here!
+If you want to try fishing for yourself – you can expect to catch kawhai, snapper, and even large stingrays here!
 You can rent fishing equipment from Bow to Stern in the nearby town of Havelock (less than a 25-minute drive away) for about $20 NZD per day.

 If you’re not keen on fishing, well, you can simply enjoy the stunning views of the lush Marlborough Sounds from the jetty.
 Or go for a swim – the water here averages 17 degrees Celsius (63 degrees Fahrenheit) in Summer, which is pretty warm for New Zealand!